-- More fish smoking demonstrations on the Ahotor oven should be organized to convince the fish processors to adopt it. - At Sekondi, more of CEWEFIA activities, events and durbars should be organized at the Albert Bosomtwe Sam fishing harbor to yield maximum results, since most of the fisher folks from far and near converge there. - The chief fisherman at Moree recommended to the fish processors to use wooden or plastic crates to buy the fresh fish to minimize fresh fish spoilage. - The fishermen and fishmongers/processors should use ice to keep the fish fresh all the time to reduce post-harvest losses.
-The market queens (Konkohenmaa) must ensure quality fresh fish is provided to the fishmongers at the landing sites. - The Sekondi-Takoradi Metropolitan Assembly assured the fish processors at the European Town of Sekondi that more smoking sheds would be constructed by the municipality to supplement the existing ones.
-This has been factored into the Metropolitan Assembly's 2018 2021 Medium Term Development Plan. - The General Manager of Albert Bosomtwe Sam fishing harbor and Ghana Ports and Harbors Authority assured all the women who patronized the harbor of maximum security. - At Elmina landing site, the KEEA Municipal Assembly promised the fisher folks that all the broken gates and doors would be repaired and locks provided with keys to ensure security.
-Urinal and toilet facilities would be provided at the fish market.
+- 1. More fish smoking demonstrations on the Ahotor oven should be organized to convince the fish processors to adopt it. - 2.
+At Sekondi, more of CEWEFIA activities or events and durbars should be organized at the Albert Bosomtwe Sam Fishing Harbor to yield the maximum result, since most of the fisher folks from far and near converge there. - 3.
+The Chief Fisherman at Moree recommended to the fish processors to use wooden or plastic crates to buy the fresh fish to minimize fresh fish spoilage. - 4.
+The fishermen and fishmongers/processors should use ice blocks to keep the fish fresh all the time to reduce postharvest losses.
+The market queens (Konkohenmaa) must ensure quality fresh fish is provided to the fishmongers at the landing sites. - 5.
+The Sekondi-Takoradi Metropolitan Assembly assured the fish processors at the European Town of Sekondi that more smoking sheds would be constructed by the municipality to supplement the existing ones.
+This has been factored into the Metropolitan Assembly's 2018 2021 Medium Term Development Plan. - 6.
+The General Manager of Albert Bosomtwe Sam Fishing Harbor and Ghana Ports and Harbors Authority assured all the women who patronized the harbor of maximum security. - 7.
+At Elmina landing site, the KEEA Municipal Assembly promised the fisher folks that all the broken gates and doors would be repaired and locks provided with keys to ensure security.
+Again urinal and toilet facility will be provided at the fish market.